-(e) Affordability requirements will be guaranteed by an agreement between the developer and the County as part of the development review process, as detailed in the Land Development Regulations.
+(e) Affordability requirements will be guaranteed by an agreement between the developer and

+Regulations.

 Objective 1.7 - TRANSIT ORIENTED DEVELOPMENT

 To provide for compact, mixed-use, pedestrian and bicycle friendly communities designed with the densities and intensities needed to support transit service, reduced per capita greenhouse gas emissions and enable an individual to live, work, play and shop in a community without the need to rely on a motor vehicle for mobility.